catseye/Velo/README.markdown

     | announce {Ike}
     = This is Ike

-The block given to `extend` is just a string, of course.
+The class doesn't even have to be given a name.

     | extend {extend IO; p = {print #1}.method}.create new
     | p {Hello!}